-Trying to shift a few pounds?
-Nutritionist Fiona Hunter suggests 10 ways to control your appetite so you only eat as much as you need.
+Trying to reach a healthy weight?
+Nutritionist Fiona Hunter suggests 10 ways to manage your appetite so you only eat as much as you need.

 1. Start your meal with a salad or soup